Skip to main content Skip to navigation Skip to footer

 Don’t bet your business on one cloud

 Start with the free Community edition.
-Replicate across locations at no cost.
-No credit card.
+Copy your data across sites at no cost.
+No credit card needed.

-Start Free with Community Free forever for up to 10 workloads
+Claim Design Partner Free forever for up to 10 apps

 $ rdc repo push --to secondary-dc -m primary

-Databases, CI/CD, CMS, monitoring, auth, storage — if it runs in a container, Rediacc replicates it across clouds.
+Databases, CI/CD, CMS, monitoring, logins, storage.
+If it runs in a container, Rediacc copies it across clouds.

 Sources & References